 The Department of Housing and Urban Development, HUD, offers two types of subsidized housing to eligible low-income residents, the elderly and the disabled.
 The Housing Choice Vouchers program, HCV, also known as Section 8, provides renters with a subsidy they can use to secure housing in the private Section 8 rental assistance market.
 Public housing comprises government-funded-and-constructed units ranging from single-family homes to multi-unit dwellings.
 In both cases, you must meet similar eligibility requirements to qualify and complete a

 HUD application online (Section 8 application).

 Prepare to verify your income.
 In both programs, eligibility is based primarily on how much money you make in relation to your area’s median income.
 If you live in an affluent city, such as San Francisco, the income limits are higher than they are in places with lower median incomes.
 Generally, to qualify for the HCV program you cannot make more than 50 percent of your area’s median.
 For public housing, your income cannot surpass 80 percent of the median.
 In both cases, preference is given to the homeless, persons living in substandard housing and households that spend more than half of their income on rent.
 A low income housing application can be the first step in finding subsidized housing in your area when applications are being accepted.

 Is HUD Housing the same thing as Section 8?

 HUD housing is a term that usually refers to Section 8 or Public Housing.
 It is not considered and official term, but is often used to describe subsidized housing.

 HUD is the real authority on housing in the United states.
-Your local PHA can tell you when a Section 8 waiting list is about to open and how to find a Section 8 application online for Chicago when applications are being accepted.
+Your local PHA can tell you when a Section 8 waiting list is about to open and how to find a Section 8 application online for Detroit, Michigan when applications are being accepted.